sabotrax/agon-software/README.md

 # Agon Software

-This is a list of Software for the Agon Light modern 8-bit computers.
+A list of Software for the Agon Light modern 8-bit computers.

 ## Table of contents